Naomi Osaka reveals she 'cried' after Roland Garros exit

-Naomi Osaka reveals she ‘cried’ after Roland Garros exit to Iga Swiatek
+Naomi Osaka reveals she ‘cried’ after Roland Garros defeat to Iga Swiatek

 Naomi Osaka has reacted to her second round match with Iga Swiatek at Roland Garros, after being on the brink of eliminating the defending champion.